8

 Skoda Fabia rear

-Even without the dimensions to hand, the source of the Fabia’s altered visual presence is not hard to fathom.
+Even without the dimensions to hand, the source of the Fabia’s altered visual presence was not hard to fathom.
 The previous car, with its unnaturally elevated, MPV-rivalling roofline, had the spindly, posture-fixing poise of a mobility scooter.

-The wheelbase of the new chassis is 5mm longer, but reduced overhangs mean the car is 8mm shorter overall than the one it replaces, but in truth, the two cars share more underneath than Skoda would care to admit.
-The Mk3 Fabia’s platform is better thought of as a re-engineered version of the existing PQ26 architecture than a pure-blood variant of the MQB platform’s modularity.
+The wheelbase of the chassis was 5mm longer, but reduced overhangs meant the car was 8mm shorter overall than the one it replaced, but in truth, the two cars shared more underneath than Skoda would have cared to admit.

 INTERIOR